pypa/distlib/docs/tutorial.rst

   Note that this format is exactly the same as for export entries in a distribution (see :ref:`dist-exports`).

-  When this form is passed to the :meth:`~distlib.script.ScriptMaker.make` method, a Python stub script is created with the appropriate shebang line and with code to load and call the specified callable with no arguments, returning its value as the return code from the script.
+  When this form is passed to the :meth:`ScriptMaker.make` method, a Python stub script is created with the appropriate shebang line and with code to load and call the specified callable with no arguments, returning its value as the return code from the script.